 - Tour Valparaíso, the most romantic and artistic city in Chile

 - Discover the flavors of Santiago on a food tour

-- Emabark on an excursion in the beautiful mountainous region of the Maipo Valley
+- Embark on an excursion in the mountainous Maipo Valley

 |Day 2||Valparaiso, Viña del Mar & Casablanca Valley||Santiago|